SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Compilation for Hybrid Modular Quantum Systems

-We incorporate the hierarchical elements of chiplet architectures into our compiler design by adopting a two-stage procedure.
-The first, \textbf{stratification stage}, represents a one-time overhead to elevate a quantum circuit to the chiplet level.
-The second, \textbf{elaboration stage}, represents a recurring cost to complete the compilation of a quantum circuit given the most up-to-date backend properties.
+SEQC incorporates the hierarchical nature of modular architectures by adopting a two-stage procedure (\cref{fig:high_level_diagram}): a one-time \textbf{stratification stage} that elevates a quantum circuit to the module level, and a per-module \textbf{elaboration stage} that can be repeated cheaply to recompile the quantum circuit with the most up-to-date backend properties.

-\subsection{Stratification Stage}
+\subsubsection{Stratification Stage}

-In this stage, we map a quantum circuit to the inter-chiplet device topology, e.g., the structure in Figure~\ref{fig:stratify_topology}, by stratifying it into smaller, interconnected \emph{subcircuits}.
-This can be accomplished with the following intermediate steps, as shown in Figures~\ref{fig:stratify_qubit_to_subcircuit}--\ref{fig:stratify_inter_chiplet_routing}.
-First, \textbf{qubit-to-subcircuit mapping} designates which logical qubits belong to which logical subcircuits.
-Then, as part of \textbf{chiplet allocation}, we define a mapping of logical subcircuits to physical chiplets on the target device and route inter-chiplet gates to conform with constraints of physical-chiplet connectivity.